tstone/frontbox-rs/README.md

 }
 ```

-Events are handled by attempting a downcast into the expected type.
+Events are typically handled by attempting a downcast into the expected type.

 ```rust
 impl System for Example {